jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``>`` is an operator that is used to send output from a program to the given file
   - ``|`` is an operator that is used to send output from the left as input to the right
   - `Out-File`_ writes input text to a given file
-  - `pytest-watch`_ is a Python program that automatically runs pytest_ when a Python file in the folder/directory changes
+  - `pytest-watch`_ is a Python program that automatically runs pytest_ when a Python file in the folder changes
   - pytest_ is a `python package`_ like unittest_ that is used for testing
   - ``requirements.txt`` is the name of a file where I can list `python packages`_ for pip_ to install, you can use any name